Snake River Fishing - Oregon

 Anglers Seated Around Table Enjoying Breakfast

-Meals: In the custom-built camp kitchen, the guides produce a wide array of food.
+Meals: The guides produce a wide array of food in the custom-built camp kitchen.
 Breakfast includes a variety of free-range eggs, bacon, sausage, pancakes, French toast, fresh fruit, and juice.
 At lunchtime, a sandwich and salad buffet is usually accompanied by the fish you’ve caught that morning.
 Dinners feature thick, juicy New York steaks, fried chicken... yummy desserts.
 With advance notice, they can cater to special diets.

 Alcohol: No alcohol is provided.
-The Camp is not licensed to serve alcohol, but you are welcome to bring whatever beverages you wish and store them in the camp's ice-filled ice chests.
+The Camp is not licensed to serve alcohol, but you can bring whatever beverages you wish and store them in the camp's ice-filled ice chests.

 Getting to the Trip Start:

-Plan to arrive in Halfway, Oregon, the evening before your scheduled launch date.
-Halfway, Oregon, is a six-hour drive east of Portland, Oregon, and three hours northwest of Boise, Idaho.
+Plan to arrive in Halfway, Oregon, the evening before your launch date.
+Halfway, Oregon is a 5.5-hour drive east of Portland, Oregon, and three hours northwest of Boise, Idaho.

 After dinner, there is a brief orientation covering safety and an overview of the trip.
-This tradition has endured for over 30 years and has become an integral part of the river trip.
+This tradition has endured for over 30 years and has become integral to the river trip.

 An overnight is required in Halfway and is not included in the package.
 Our outfitter recommends The Pine Valley Lodge, which includes a great breakfast.

-The following morning, you'll drive 40 miles to the launch site at Hells Canyon Dam, about a 40-minute drive.
+The following morning, you'll drive 40 miles to the launch site at Hells Canyon Dam, which is about a 40-minute drive.
 The boats will be in the water, loaded with guides standing by.

 Whitewater Rafting